datasciblog/datasciblog.github.io/_posts/2019-12-19-DL-finishing-deep-learning-specialisation.md

 ## Statistics

-I took me around 46 hours to finish all the courses.
+I used [Toggl](https://toggl.com/) to track evey minutes of learning.
+At the end, It took me around 46 hours to finish all the courses.

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2019-12-19-DL-xx-finishing-deep-learning-specialisation/time.png?raw=true">
 	<figcaption></figcaption>
 </figure>

+## What DiD I Learn?

+- You really don't need a solid mathematics background to start learning.
+In fact, most of the time,

+> If you don't understand, don't worry about it.

+-

 ## Helpful Resources